-Remember that children on bicycles can be unpredictable - expect the unexpected and slow down.
+Remember: teens and children on bicycles can be unpredictable – expect the unexpected and slow down.

 Please help us improve our website by answering the following questions about your experience:

 Nous vous prions de bien vouloir nous aider à améliorer notre site Web en répondant aux questions suivantes sur votre expérience: